Jennifer Worth

-Jennifer Louise Worth RN RM (née Lee; 25 September 1935 – 31 May 2011) was a British memoirist.
-She wrote a best-selling trilogy about her work as a nurse and midwife practising in the poverty-stricken East End of London in the 1950s: Call the Midwife, Shadows of the Workhouse and Farewell to The East End.
-A television series, Call the Midwife, based on her books, began broadcasting on BBC One on 15 January 2012.
-After leaving nursing, she re-trained as a musician.
+Jennifer Louise Worth RN RM (née Lee; 25 September 1935 – 31 May 2011) was a British memoirist, nurse, and midwife.
+She worked in the poverty-stricken East End of London in the 1950s, where she gained much of her experience that would later shape her writing.
+Drawing on these experiences, she wrote a best-selling trilogy: Call the Midwife (2002), Shadows of the Workhouse (2005) and Farewell to The East End (2009).
+After leaving her career in nursing, Worth re-trained as a musician.

+A television series, Call the Midwife, based on her books, began broadcasting on BBC One in the UK on 15 January 2012 and on PBS in the US on 30 September 2012.

 Biography

-Jennifer Louise Lee was born in Clacton-on-Sea, Essex, on 25 September 1935, to Gordon and Elsie (née Gibbs) Lee.
+Jennifer "Jenny" Louise Lee was born in Clacton-on-Sea, Essex, on 25 September 1935, to Gordon and Elsie (née Gibbs) Lee.
 Worth was raised in Amersham, Buckinghamshire.
 She had a younger sister, Christine, and two younger paternal half-sisters.
+Worth was educated at the independent Bournemouth School for girls.
 After leaving school at the age of 15 she learned shorthand and typing and became the secretary to the head of Dr Challoner's Grammar School.
-She then trained as a nurse at the Royal Berkshire Hospital, Reading, and moved to London to receive training to become a midwife.
+She then trained as a nurse at the Royal Berkshire Hospital, in Reading, and moved to London to receive training to become a midwife.

-"Jenny" Lee was hired as a staff nurse at the London Hospital in Whitechapel in the 1950s.
+Lee was hired as a staff nurse at the London Hospital in Whitechapel in the 1950s.
 With the Sisters of St John the Divine, an Anglican community of nuns, she worked to aid the poor.
 She was then a ward sister at the Elizabeth Garrett Anderson Hospital in Bloomsbury.
 She left midwifery to work in palliative care at the Marie Curie Hospice in Hampstead.

 She married the artist Philip Worth in 1963, and they had two daughters.
 Worth left nursing in 1973 to pursue her musical interests.
 In 1974, she was appointed a licentiate of the London College of Music, where she taught piano and singing.
 She obtained a fellowship in 1984.
 She performed as a soloist and with choirs throughout the UK and Europe.